Man holding his ear thinking of ear ringing myths

 • Tympanostomy tube.

 Olive oil is incredibly versatile and has been used in medicine for thousands of years.
-Not only can olive oil be used to assist with removing water from your ears but it also helps prevent an ear infection.
+Olive oil can help remove water from your ears and prevent ear infections.

 • In a small bowl, warm some olive oil.
-Test the temperature to make sure it’s not too hot by placing a few drops on your inner wrist.
+Test the temperature to ensure it’s not too hot by placing a few drops on your inner wrist.

-• Place three or four drops of the warmed olive oil into the affected ear using a sterile dropper.
+• Place three or four drops of the warmed olive oil into your affected ear using a sterile dropper.

-• Lie down in the same position (so that your affected ear is facing upwards) for roughly 10 minutes.
+• Lie down in the same position (so your affected ear is facing upwards) for about 10 minutes.

-• Tilt your affected ear downward after sitting up, where the water and oil should drain out.
+• Tilt your affected ear downward after sitting up.
+The water and oil should drain out.

-Again, while this may sound counterintuitive, more water could aid in removing the water that is currently trapped in your ear.
+While this may sound a little strange, more water could help remove the water that is trapped in your ear.

 • Lie on your side with the affected ear pointing up.